adrianmusante/docker-sonarqube/README.md

 ### Health check

 The SonarQube image includes a health check command that verifies if the SonarQube web application is up and running.
-The health check tries to connect to the SonarQube web application port (default: `9000`) and analyzes the state of the application by querying the `/api/system/status` endpoint.
+The health check tries to connect to the SonarQube and analyzes the state of the application by querying the `/api/system/status` endpoint.
 The health check will be successful when the application status is `UP` or any other status provided via the `-s` option of the `health-check` command line tool (see below).

 ```console
 $ health-check -h